-The median concentrations of boron, chloride, and sulfate are provided in Table 4-1.
-These three constituents were selected based on the EPRI recommended indicator species (2017).
-Bromide was not included within the assessment, as bromide was non-detect in the BSFAP water indicating its presence in groundwater was either naturally derived or from an off-site source.
-The median concentration for sulfate indicates a minor decrease, and median concentrations for boron and chloride show no change since January 2019.
+Calculation of ion ratios were conducted utilizing median concentrations of the indicator species.
+The median concentrations of boron, chloride, and sulfate over the monitoring period (September 2016 through August 2020) are provided in Table 4-1.
+These three constituents were selected based on the EPRI (2017) recommended indicator species.
+Whereas bromide is also a recommended indicator species, it was not included in the assessment as it was non-detect in the BSFAP water, indicating its presence in groundwater was either naturally derived or from an off-site source.
+The median concentrations for sulfate, boron, and chloride show minimal change since January 2019.